 There is some evidence of occupation before the Middle Ages, an archaeological survey,prior to the building of St Giles Close, found remains of Iron Age ditches.
-There have been some finds that indicate a Roman- British occupation to the west of Holmewood and some Roman brick kilns have also been found at Engine Farm on Holme Fen.
+There have been some finds that indicate a Roman- British occupation to the north west of Holmewood and some Roman brick kilns have also been found at Engine Farm on Holme Fen.

 The first known written record of Holme is in the pipe rolls (returns to the King) for Glatton cum Hulmo in 1167, when Turstino de Hulmo is mentioned.
 Maurice Beresford, in his book “New Towns of the Middle Ages”, states that Holme was a planned plantation new town and that had come into existence by that date.

 The 12th century Norman arches, retained when the church was rebuilt in 1861, seem to confirm the 12th century as the settlement of Holme.
 The original building was a chapel of ease as the main parish church was at Glatton.
 There have also been some finds of 12th century pottery.

 The Medieval period was one of the most prosperous periods in the Fens until more modern times.
 It would appear that Holme benefited as well, as it was not only a market town but also an inland port.
 There is no charter for the establishment of the town but was known as a prescribed borough which means it existed according to custom and practice.
 Holme is frequently referred to as Holme town or township until the mid-19th century.
 A law suit in 1314 states that “merchants came up the river from King’s Lynn and especially to the King’s town of Holme situated on the river with its market and fair”.